 - Conditions defined in 36.101 Clause 7.3D for reference sensitivity are fulfilled.

 - S-RSRP|dBm according to Annex B.5.1 for a corresponding Band are fulfilled.

-Table 11.6.2.1-1: Intra-frequency S-RSRP absolute accuracy for UE capable of ProSe Direct Communication
+Table 11.6.2.1-1: Intra-frequency S-RSRP absolute accuracy for UE capable of ProSe Direct Communication and/or ProSe Direct Discovery